CodeGeek6969/Python_projects/README.md

 [Store_calculator]: this is a simple Kirana store receipt generator which will add the price of amount until user presses quit(q).

+[dice simulator]: This is a simple dice simulator where user can roll the dice and get the output.

 Getting Started